-SUBMISSION - ANNEXURE C 2023 BUDGET REVIEW
+SUBMISSION - ANNEXURE C 2024 BUDGET REVIEW

 - 1. We present herewith our written submission on the request for Annexure C 2023 issues on behalf of the South African Institute of Chartered Accountants' (SAICA) National Tax Committee (NTC), as set out in Annexure A. - 2.
-Our submission includes a combination of representations, ranging from serious concerns about the impact or effect of certain provisions to simple clarification or suggestions for potentially ambiguous provisions, in relation to either existing sections or the latest proposed amendments to various sections of the Income Tax Act, No. 58 of 1962 (the ITA), the Value Added Tax Act, No 89 of 1991 (the VAT Act), the Employment Tax Incentive Act, No. 26 of 2013 (the ETI Act) and the Tax Administration Act, No. 28 of 2011 (the TAA), as contained in the Taxation Laws Amendment Bill, 2022 (TLAB2022), respectively. - 3.
-We would like to commend National Treasury for hosting a further workgroup to address recurring matters not previously considered on the 3 November 2022 and believe it is a constructive platform to maintain going forward. - 4.
+Our submission includes a combination of representations, ranging from serious concerns about the impact or effect of certain provisions to simple clarification or suggestions for potentially ambiguous provisions, in relation to either existing sections or the latest proposed amendments to various sections of the Income Tax Act, No. 58 of 1962 (the ITA), the Value Added Tax Act, No 89 of 1991 (the VAT Act), the Employment Tax Incentive Act, No. 26 of 2013 (the ETI Act) and the Tax Administration Act, No. 28 of 2011 (the TAA), as contained in the Taxation Laws Amendment Bill, 2023 (TLAB2023), respectively. - 3.
 We have noted and considered National Treasury's responses on certain matters of our prior year submissions.
-Where the consideration was still unclear or we still believe it to be in the public interest, we would seek to engage with National Treasury on why it believes the relevant proposals would not be in the interests of the South African fiscal policy or in creating alignment between tax policy and legislation.
-There are however numerous matters previously raised that were not addressed at the 3 November 2022 engagement.
-In Annexure A, we therefore enclose a copy of our prior years (2021 &
+Where the consideration was still unclear or we still believe it to be in the public interest, we would seek to engage with National Treasury on why it believes the relevant proposals would not be in the interests of South African fiscal policy or in creating alignment between tax policy and legislation.
+There are however numerous matters previously raised that were not addressed at the 3 November 2022 engagement. - 4.
+We have deliberately tried to keep the discussion of our submissions as concise as possible, which does mean that you might require further clarification.
+In this respect, you are more than welcome to contact us in this regard.